z331565360/State-Frequency-Memory-stock-prediction/README.md

     python train.py --step=3 --hidden_dim=50 --freq_dim=10 --niter=4000 --learning_rate=0.01

 ## Note
 The codes are expired for Keras >= 2.0.0.
-Please use Keras == 1.0.1
+Please use the Keras == 1.0.1.